teddimagg/K-means-clustering/README.md

 ![image](https://i.gyazo.com/ae6ad362ed306eb4b0b957c058bb7fff.png)

-The squares represent the prototypes and dots the data points.
+The squares represent the prototypes, colors the current classification and dots the actual data points.

 #### b) Compute J using the responsibilities and the distance matrix.
 Plot this for each iteration.
 How many iterations are appropriate?
 Can you design another stopping criterion?
 ![equation](https://i.gyazo.com/cfd466f29dfc07b89a73d6abafc1d12b.png)

+While running the function computeJ() on every step these values for J came to be.
+After 7 steps the J stopped changing as the protypes and their datapoints have "gathered" closely enough so that the mean isn't changing in the e step.

+1. 2293.29
+2. 1811.95
+3. 1537.13
+4. 1537.13
+5. 1382.52
+6. 1293.94
+7. 1245.39

+A good stopping criterion would be that at the moment J does not change value inbetween iterations, the iterations would stop.

 computeJ() is a class function for the kmeans algorithm.